chrisworman/gatsby-datocms-i18n/METAFIELD_SETUP.md

-## Shopify Store API Metafield Setup
+## Shopify Storefront API Metafield Setup

 By default, shopify entity `metafields` are not exposed to the storefront API.
 Since we use `metafields` to express product variant information, we need the `metafields` exposed in the shopify storefront API.
 Here are the steps used to exposes the product metafields to the shopify storefront api.